kldnajjar/chart-plugin/README.md

 ## Dynamic Dashboard Configuration

-under `src/pages/dashboard/config.json`, you can define the content
+configurator file path `src/pages/dashboard/config.json`

-- You need to figure out where to show it (main, side)
+- You have to main containers, main & side dom
-- Add the parent number as a priority
+- Add the parent number in the configurator file as a priority
-- Anything related to the container under `widget`
+- Anything related to the container configuration will be under `widget`
-- Anything related to the component under `component_config`
+- Anything related to the component configuration will be under `component_config`
-- Under `widget` you can use the following:
+- Under `widget` you can use the following attributes:
   - type
   - title
   - class
   - size
   - width
   - height
-- Under `component_config` you can use the library props or you own created props
+- Under `component_config` you can use the libraries props or you own created
 - Chart library link [react-google-charts](https://react-google-charts.com/)

 ## Learn More